FIU prepares students for many careers in the health sphere beyond those in which our office advises.

 Customer service representatives work with customers to resolve complaints, process orders, and provide information about an organization’s products and services.

-- Education Needed: High School Diploma or Equivalent
+- Education Needed: High School Diploma or equivalent and receive on-the-job training.

 - U.S. Bureau of Labor Statistics: Patient Services Representatives